dkdq/p3-vue/README.md

 - `Axios` a library used to send asynchronous HTTP requests to REST endpoints

 **Platform and Software**
+- `Git` a distributed version control system designed to handle coordinating work among programmers collaboratively developing source code during software development
 - `Github` an Internet hosting service for software development and version control using Git
-- `Gitpod` a platform for remote software development
+- `Gitpod` a platform for remote software development and embedded Git
+- `Visual Studio Code/VS Code` a source-code editor and embedded Git

 ## Vue2.js in-depth
 **Views/Routes**